• Skip to primary navigation

 • Fish sauce - this doesn't taste fishy at all, but it provides a lovely umami flavour.

-• Thai red curry paste – this is so convenient to use.
-It contains a blend of all the Thai flavours but without the hassel of making your own.
+• Thai red curry paste - this is so convenient to use.
+It contains a blend of all the Thai flavours but without the hassle of making your own.
 You can find this in the Asian section of any large supermarket.

 • Egg and cornflour - for binding the mixture together

-• Red chilli – finely chopped – adds extra heat.
-You can omit this if you want a milder flavoured fishcake.
+• Red chilli - finely chopped - adds extra heat.
+You can omit this if you want a milder-flavoured fishcake.

-• Lemongrass paste – you can use the equivlent amount of freshly crushed lemongrass.
+• Lemongrass paste - you can use the equivalent amount of freshly crushed lemongrass.
 I just find the paste is more convenient to use.
 You can find this in the spice aisle of any large supermarket, or sometimes in the Asian aisle.

 • Fresh Coriander - finely chopped.